 - Recommend improvements to care at the individual, provider, and system levels with the potential for reducing or preventing future events.

-- Prioritize findings and establish recommendations for reducing maternal deaths.
+- Prioritize findings and establish recommendations to eliminate preventable mortality.

 - Develop actionable strategies for prevention and intervention.